Table Of Contents

 - Anti-virus, anti-spyware and anti-malware software, usually in the form of purchased software suites that block intrusive or intentionally malicious code from execution.

-- Outsourcing management of network systems to a Managed Services Provider whom assumes responsibility for patching, monitoring and maintenance of devices.
+- Management of network systems through managed services which involves the professional patching, monitoring and maintenance of devices.

 - Encryption of local and cloud-based storage systems and services such as email, where corporate data is protected from interception and theft through the use of cryptographic measures.